Hong Kong Business Registration Number vs. Company Registration Number

 Therefore, your company will have two important numbers: Company Registration Number and Business Registration Number.
 These two numbers are necessary later on every time you sign legal documents such as when opening a bank account, renting office space or signing a contract.

 Nonetheless, the difference between the BRN and CRN often results in confusion.
 A lot of business owners confuse these two as they are not really sure what each of them looks like and why they exist in the first place.

 Luckily, this article will explain everything you need to know about these two important numbers for every company based in Hong Kong.

 Just like registering a business and registering a company in Hong Kong are not the same thing, there is also a difference between the business registration number (BRN) and company registration number (CRN).

-The company registration number is something like your company’s social security number.
+The CRN is something like your company’s social security number.
 Along with your company’s name and business registration number, it is one of the most important means of identification for your company.